top of page

 Lenny literally filled a warehouse with furniture, draperies and art he collected on buying trips to London and through online auctions; some of the pieces once gracing the set of the British television drama The Crown, others from English estates and iconic hotels.

-Antiques in The Crown lounge at historic Rosemead House boutique inn and restaurant
+Antiques in The Crown lounge at historic Rosemead House boutique inn and restaurant came from the set of the UK television series of the same name

 Furnishings in The Crown lounge purchased at the post-production auction of the British television series.